 Indiana’s state Senate votes down redistricting bill despite Trump pressure

-The midwestern state bucks a nationwide trend to embrace more partisan-leaning congressional maps ahead of the 2026 midterm elections.
+The Midwestern state bucks a nationwide trend to embrace more partisan-leaning congressional maps ahead of the 2026 midterm elections.

-The midwestern state of Indiana has dealt a setback to United States President Donald Trump’s redistricting push ahead of the pivotal 2026 midterm elections, voting down legislation to redraw its congressional map.
+The Midwestern state of Indiana has dealt a setback to United States President Donald Trump’s redistricting push ahead of the pivotal 2026 midterm elections, voting down legislation to redraw its congressional map.

 Late on Thursday afternoon, Indiana’s state Senate voted 31 to 19 to reject the proposed congressional districts, despite a strong Republican majority in the chamber.